1 day in Seattle if you’re staying downtown in the city

 The Starbucks Roastery

 If you like Starbucks then you might also want to head to the first Starbucks Roastery as well.
 This is about a 20 minute walk away in Capitol Hill (uphill you’ve been warned) and in this gigantic factory-style store they have store specific drinks and merchandise and if you’re lucky you might see beans roasting and coffee being packaged too.
 Capitol Hill is a food-lover’s dream with almost any food you can imagine.
 I tend to frequent Oddfellows for lunch when I’m in the area and Glossier and Elliott Bay Book Company nearby.
-I also love Victrola Coffee and Ristorante Machiavelli in this neighborhood too.
+I also love Victrola Coffee and Mamnoon in this area too.

 Seattle Waterfront to the Olympic Sculpture Park